 As part of Globacap’s Get the Money event series, we hosted a panel moderated by Jasmina Henniova, Investment Manager at 3TS Capital, to discuss how early stage start-ups should best prepare before meeting investors.

-Globacap’s CEO Myles Milston was joined by Eamonn Cary, MD Techstars, Martin Carruthers, Growth Finance Manager Grant Thornton and Christian Ahlert, CEO MiniBar Labs to discuss how early stage start-ups should best prepare before meeting investors.
+Globacap’s CEO Myles Milston, joined by Eamonn Cary, MD Techstars, Martin Carruthers, Growth Finance Manager Grant Thornton and Christian Ahlert, CEO MiniBar Labs, discusses how early stage start-ups should best prepare before meeting investors.
 They shared their top suggestions to get you and your company ready to engage with investors, ensuring the journey is successful and efficient.

 Most early stage start-ups have little reliable historical data and revenue can be very unpredictable.
 “I have seen some companies build complex financial models that are clearly just a work of fiction” says Eamonn.
 Founders must understand the things that they can control, like evidence of structured, vigorous thinking around expenditure, as well as potential pipeline, potential market and possibility of sales.
 If there is sufficient evidence of this, investors are more likely to accept a narrative around revenue and growth predictions.